carson0321/dynamic_ufw/README.md

 # Dynamic UFW

-This script allows you to add rules to ufw (Uncomplicated Firewall) with a time to live.
-It uses `/usr/local/share/ufw-rules` file to save the rules.
-It's designed as a socket server with a background scheduler to regularly refresh.
+This script allows you to add rules to UFW (Uncomplicated Firewall) with a TTL(time to live).
+It's saved into Redis, and designed as a socket server with a background scheduler to regularly refresh.
 After TTL, the status will be cleared.

 ## Environment

 * ufw 0.36
+* redis 5.0.7
 * asdf 0.10.2
 * python 3.10.8 (installed by asdf)
 * poetry 1.2.2 (installed by asdf)